tom-seddon/beeb/README.md

 corresponding .inf file are assumed to be BBC files, and other files are ignored.

+Files are added to the disc image in the order given, with the first file given starting at sector 2.
+You can combine manual lists of files with wildcards, if you want to add a whole folder's-worth of files, but only some need to go in order; if the list includes the same file multiple times, only the first occurrence counts.

 # ssd_extract

 Python 2.x script that converts a SSD or DSD disc image into a folder